tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/产品简介/产品优势_intl_en.md

 **Real-time monitoring**
 + CDN supports real-time monitoring of the bandwidth, traffic, traffic hit rate, number of requests, and all status codes generated by access requests at a granularity of 1 minute.
 The statistics can be filtered by project, domain name, province, ISP, and protocol to present a comprehensive view of service status.
 + CDN supports real-time monitoring of the origin-pull bandwidth, traffic, number of requests, failure rate, and all status codes generated by origin-pull requests at a granularity of 1 minute.
 The statistics can be filtered by project or domain name to help you conveniently view the origin server status.
-+ You can view real-time reports of user distribution by region around the globe or by ISP in Mainland China.
++ You can view real-time reports of user distribution by region around the globe or by ISP in mainland China.
-+ CDN provides daily, weekly and monthly operational reports to keep you updated on business fluctuations.
++ CDN provides daily, weekly, and monthly operational reports to keep you updated on business fluctuations.

 **Log service**
 + All logs generated by access requests are grouped by hour and can be downloaded.
-+ CDN access logs can be collected and pushed in real time for quick search for and analysis on log data.
++ CDN access logs can be collected and published in real time to quickly search and analyze log data.

 **CDN APIs**
 CDN provides [APIs](https://intl.cloud.tencent.com/document/product/228/31719) for all the supported features listed above to enable customized service usage.
-You and your team can conveniently manage, monitor, display and analyze your business through these APIs.
+You and your team can conveniently manage, monitor, display, and analyze your business through these APIs.